Khan/style-guides/Readme.md

 - All parentheses should follow the inline or block rule:
-  Either the open paren and the close paren are on the same line (inline) OR the open paren is the last character of a line and the close paren is the first character of a subsequent line with the same indentation as the first line (block).
+  Either the open paren and the close paren are on the same line (inline) OR the open paren is the last character of a line and the close paren is the first (non-whitespace) character of a subsequent line with the same indentation as the first line (block).
   * Exception: for block parens, the open paren can be followed by other open parens iff. the close paren is preceded by corresponding close parens.
 - The contents of block expressions should be indented with 4 spaces relative to the start of the